Charles Larpenteur: Diary and memoir

 During his forty years in the fur trade Larpenteur diligently kept a diary, using it as a source to complement his memory when he wrote his memoir.
-Unable to finance publication of the memoir, he sent the manuscript to Washington Matthews, a U.S. Army surgeon he had learned to know at Fort Buford.
-At the end of the century, Matthews transferred the manuscript to Elliott Coues, a brother officer in the Medical Corps; an heavily edited annotated version (the Coues edition) was hence published in 1898.
+Unable to finance publication of the memoir, he sent the manuscript to Washington Matthews, a U.S. Army surgeon he had known at Fort Buford.
+At the end of the century, Matthews transferred the manuscript to Elliott Coues, a brother officer in the Medical Corps, and an annotated version (the Coues edition) was hence published in 1898.
 Milo Quaife later reedited Larpenteur's manuscript as close as possible to its original form, a version (the Quaife edition) which was published in 1933.
-Through Auguste L. Larpenteur of Saint Paul, Minnesota, a nephew of Larpenteur's, Coues had access to the original diary and other documents of Larpenteur's hand when he edited the memoir.
+Through Auguste L. Larpenteur of Saint Paul, Minnesota, a nephew of Larpenteur's, Coues had access to the original diary and other documents of Larpenteur's when he edited the memoir.
 The original diary was, however, not published until 2007.
-Today, three original diaries and a cashbook, are in the Minnesota Historical Society.
+Today, three original diaries and a cashbook are in the Minnesota Historical Society.

 Personal life

 Larpenteur was married three times.
-The first wife was an Assiniboine woman, who died in 1837; her name have not been preserved for posterity.
-The second wife was another Assiniboine, Makes Cloud, with whom he had five children; she was killed by the Omaha in 1853.
-The third wife was an American woman, a widow with the name of Rebecca Bingham, with whom he had one child.
-Regrettably all of his children predeceased him.
+His first wife was an Assiniboine woman who died in 1837; her name has not been preserved for posterity.
+His second wife was another Assiniboine woman, Makes Cloud, with whom he had five children; she was killed by the Omaha in 1853.
+His third wife was an American woman, a widow with the name of Rebecca Bingham, with whom he had one child.
+All of his children predeceased him.
 Larpenteur started a farm outside Little Sioux, Iowa, calling it Fontainebleau after his birthplace, and settling his family on it.
-It was here his second wife was killed by hostile Omahas while picking berries.
+It was here his second wife was killed by hostile Omaha people while picking berries.